 - Making sure you meet your puppies behavioral and developmental needs

-If children are in the home it is imperative you understand the benefits dog ownership provides children but also risks that occur when children and dogs get together.
+If children are in the home it’s important for you to understand the benefits dog ownership provides children but also any risks that can occur.

 This course can be used in conjunction with boarding and/or as a board and train program, cost for that service is estimated when arranging your board and training course, and is based on your dog’s present behavior.
-A behavior consult may be required to evaluate your dog’s behavior.
+A behavior consult might be necessary to evaluate your dog’s behavior.

 Visit http://www.responsibledog.net/services.html for Payment Options and Select Training Program.